pygospa/RSpecBook/notes.md

 Again we hafe the `uninitialized conastat CucumberGreeter (NameError)` telling us, that it cannot find the `CucumberGreeter` which is fine as we haven't created it, yet.

+Making it pass:

+    class CucumberGreeter
+      def greet
+        "Hello Cucumber!"
+      end
+    end

+    Given /^a greeter$/  do
+      @greeter = CucumberGreeter.new
+    end

+    When /^I send it the greet message$/ do
+      @message = @greeter.greet
+    end

+    Then /^I should see "([^"]*)"$/ do |greeting|
+      @message.should == greeting
+    end

+Gives us the output:

+    Feature: greeter says hello
+      In order to start learning RSpec and Cucumber
+      As a reader of the RSpec Book
+      I want a greeter to say Hello

+      Scenario: greeter says hello          # features/greeter_says_hello.feature:7
+        Given a greeter                     # features/step_definitions/greeter_steps.rb:8
+        When I send it the greet message    # features/step_definitions/greeter_steps.rb:12 Then I should see "Hello Cucumber!" # features/step_definitions/greeter_steps.rb:16

+    1 scenario (1 passed)
+    3 steps (3 passed)
+    0m0.002s

+With the RSpec example from the above chapter in the `spec` directory one can now run `cucumber features` to run all cucumber features and then `rspec spec` to run the specs.